Facebook's CEO on his latest almighty Zuck-up: OK, we did try to smear critics, but I was too out-of-the-loop to know

 Mark promises independent oversight and AI as Sheryl leans far, far away

-Analysis Facebook on Thursday (again) reiterated its commitment to fighting misinformation, following a report that the data gathering biz hired a public relations firm, Definers Public Affairs, to promote content that undermine company critics.
+Analysis Facebook on Thursday (again) reiterated its commitment to fighting misinformation, following a report that the data gathering biz hired a public relations firm, Definers Public Affairs, to promote content that undermines company critics.

 After announcing that it has ended its relationship with the consulting shop, Facebook - which Salesforce CEO Marc Benioff just likened to cigarettes again - held a conference call for the media.
 COO Sheryl Sandberg was noticeable in her absence.